 What is Android?

 Android is an OS developed and controlled by Google based on Linux for mobile devices.
-The OS and third-party installation files are closed and not accessible by the user.
+The OS and built-in third-party installation files are closed and not accessible by the user.
 Configuration (config) and other user data files are usually stored in built-in storage (/storage/extSdCard).
-Depending on the app, user data might use external storage (microSD, /storage/sdcard0).
+Depending on the app, user data might be stored in external storage (microSD, /storage/sdcard0).

-One change that users can do is moving programs from their default location to another — device storage (/storage/extSdCard) to external (microSD, up to 32 GB, /storage/sdcard0) or vice versa.
+One change that users can do is moving programs from the default location of some apps to another — device storage (/storage/extSdCard) to external (microSD, usually up to 32 GB, /storage/sdcard0) or vice versa.

 Since most Android devices can be mounted as external storage device, a mobile phone especially or similar device can be used as a mobile HDD.